node-class-may-2023/ComIT_Node/nodejs.md

   * Handle request
   * Send response
 * The request object allow us to get a lot of data from the user like username & password, product id or search query
-* Using this values we can define what we should do like for example if we need to interact with a database, create a session or just send some asset
+* Using these values we can define what we should do, be it: interact with a database, create a session or just send some asset
 * We can configure express to respond with static content like we have been doing using HTTP-Server module
 * Also we can create dynamic content
 * We might do it using a database or not